serversideup/amplitudejs/docs/elements/README.md

 specific ids in CSS.
 Besides album art, you could apply these classes to a variety of elements.
 Album art has to be an `<img>` element, but the other elements could be whatever.

+## Structure For elements

+AmplitudeJS has a standardized way to reference an element whether it's a metadata element or an interactive element.
+There are 4 levels of elements:

+* Global - Global elements control whatever is playing no matter the scope, or display whatever is playing no matter the scope.
+* Playlist - Playlist elements control within the scope of the playlist and display what's in the scope of the playlist.
+* Song - Song elements control what's in the scope of the song and what's displayed for the song.
+* Song In Playlist - Song in playlist elements control what's in the the scope of the song in the playlist.

+Not all elements have all 4 levels of functionality.
+For example, any element that deals with volume does not have anything but a global scope meaning you can't adjust volume for a single song or playlist it's handled globally.

+To scope an element or metadata display the following combination of classes and attributes should be provided:

+* Global: `class="amplitude-{element}"`
+* Playlist: `class="amplitude-{element}" data-amplitude-playlist="{playlist}"`
+* Song: `class="amplitude-{element}" data-amplitude-song-index="{song}"`
+* Song In Playlist: `class="amplitude-{element}" data-amplitude-song-index="{song}" data-amplitude-playlist="{playlist}"`

+One thing to note about the attribute `data-amplitude-song-index` on a Song in Playlist element is the index references the index of the song WITHIN the playlist!
+This is different than the song element that references the index of the song within the songs array!